 This section explains how to work with replication filters when multiple replication channels exist, for example in a multi-source replication topology.
-Before MySQL 8.0, replication filters were global - filters were applied to all replication channels.
+Before MySQL 8.0, replication filters were global, so filters were applied to all replication channels.
 From MySQL 8.0, replication filters can be global or channel specific, enabling you to configure multi-source replicas with replication filters on specific replication channels.
 Channel specific replication filters are particularly useful in a multi-source replication topology when the same database or table is present on multiple masters, and the slave is only required to replicate it from one master.